 - there are extenuating circumstances justifying a late application.

 These may include:

 - parents moving into the County after the closing date;

 - parent/carer illness which requires hospitalisation for the major part of the period between the publication of the composite prospectus and the closing date for applications.

 (ix) Where a child lives with one parent for part of the week and another for the rest of the week only one address will be accepted for a school admission application.
 This will normally be the one where the child wakes up for the majority of school days (Monday to Friday).
 Proof of residence may be requested at any time throughout the admissions process.

-(x) The highest priority must be given to looked after children¹ and children who were looked after, but ceased to be so because they were adopted² (or became subject to a residence order³ or special guardianship order⁴).
+(x) The highest priority must be given to looked after children¹ and children who were looked after, but ceased to be so because they were adopted² (or became subject to a residency order³ or special guardianship order⁴).
 Further references to previously looked after children in the Code means children who were adopted (or subject to residence orders or special guardianship orders) immediately following having been looked after.
 This includes children who are legally adopted from overseas.
 Relevant legal documents must be provided to evidence the adoption.

 The Authority has a duty to co-ordinate admission arrangements for all Lancashire maintained schools.
-The Authority will ensure that all Lancashire parents, whose children are transferring to reception or Year 7 classes, receive the offer of one secondary or primary school place on the agreed date.
+The Authority will ensure that all Lancashire parents whose children are transferring to reception or Year 7 classes, receive the offer of one secondary or primary place on the agreed date.

 2 Under the terms of the Adoption and Children Act 2002.
 See section 46 (adoption orders).